zchee/golang-wiki/Ubuntu.md

 # This will give you the latest version of go
 $ sudo snap install --classic go
 ```
-> A restart is required for the command to be recognized.
+> A restart may or may not be required for the command to be recognized depending on your system.